 - Bedsheet Ghost: One turns up in the Piggy/Charley serial "Stop!
 You're Killing Me!", haunting the graveyard at dead of night.
 Charlie's response is to build a device to blow the bedsheet off it from below.
 The first person to trigger it is a young woman in a short skirt, the second is the local vicar, and the third is their landlord in a nightshirt.

-- Big Guy, Little Guy: Ronnie B. was much taller than Ronnie C. Notably, Ronnie B. was of average height while Ronnie C. was incredibly short.
+- Big Guy, Little Guy: Ronnie B. was much taller than Ronnie C. Notably, Ronnie B. was of average height while Ronnie C. was incredibly short (see the "Class Sketch" on The Frost Report, with both being paired with the very tall John Cleese).

 - Bogus News (the start of each show)